-On September 20, the Commodity Futures Trading Commission (CFTC) provisionally approved an application by DTCC Data Repository (U.S.) LLC (DDR) to create and operate a multi-asset-class swap data repository (SDR) in the U.S.
+New York, September 20, 2012– The Depository Trust & Clearing Corporation (DTCC) announced today that the Commodity Futures Trading Commission (CFTC) has provisionally approved an application by DTCC Data Repository (U.S.) LLC (DDR) to create and operate a multi-asset class swap data repository (SDR) in the U.S.

-Under CFTC rules, the process of reporting trades in credit and interest rate derivatives to an SDR is scheduled to begin October 12, 2012.
-Reporting of trades in all other derivatives classes will need to begin 90 days after that, in mid-January 2013, and trades between buyside firms will be required to be reported beginning in mid-April 2013.
+Under CFTC rules, the process of reporting trades in credit and interest rate derivatives to an SDR is scheduled to begin on October 12, 2012.
+Trades in all other derivatives classes will need to be reported 90 days after that, beginning in mid-January 2013, and trades between buy-side firms will be required to be reported beginning in mid-April 2013.
 The CFTC is one of the first regulatory bodies globally to require mandatory reporting of OTC derivatives trading.